ENGLEWOOD, Colo. – In the first matchup of the season between the Broncos and Raiders, Denver turned in one of its best performances of the year.

 The 37-6 victory marked the club's widest margin of victory, and the Broncos also set season-bests in both points scored and allowed.

 In Week 4, the Broncos turned a 10-6 game at halftime into a blowout as the offense exploded for 21 third-quarter points.
-By the game’s conclusion, Denver’s dominance was as evident on the stat sheet as the scoreboard, as the Broncos picked up 26 first downs to just 12 for Oakland, with the offense moving the chains so efficiently that punter
+By the game's conclusion, Denver's dominance was as evident on the stat sheet as the scoreboard, as the Broncos picked up 26 first downs to just 12 for Oakland, with the offense moving the chains so efficiently that punter Britton Colquitt was never called upon.

-“Obviously offensively we’d love to clone that last performance we had against the Raiders,” tight end
+"Obviously offensively we'd love to clone that last performance we had against the Raiders," tight end Joel Dreessen said.
+"I don't think we punted a single time.
+If we could do that, we'll be doing just fine."

 Nothing that happened back in September, however, means the second time around against Oakland will play out the same way.